knpuniversity/symfony4/knpu/ep3b-doctrine-relations/many-to-many.md

 Here's the point: with a ManyToMany relationship, you *choose* the owning side by where the `inversedBy` versus `mappedBy` config lives.
-The generator configured things so that `Article` class holds the owning side because that's the entity we chose to update with `make:entity`.
+The generator configured things so that `Article` holds the owning side because that's the entity we chose to update with `make:entity`.

 Remember, all of this owning versus inverse stuff is important because, when Doctrine